 My interests out of school revolve around my family and my two springer spaniel dogs.
 We love a muddy walk in Puddletown forest with friends and have enjoyed the excitement and fun of two litters of puppies in the last few years.
 Hopefully we will have the chance to fill a few more homes with lovable pups in the near future.
 Watch this space!

 Hello!
-I’m Laura Knight, a teacher and RE Leader at St Mary’s.
+I’m Laura Knight, the Head of Year 5 and RE Leader at St Mary’s.
 I love teaching many different subjects but particularly enjoy music and drama.

 One of my favourite teachers at junior school gave me the freedom to explore my ideas.
 I decided we should be able to have school pets so, after raising money for this venture through a tuck-shop, my friend and I went to buy suitable animals.
 Rats.
 We chose a male and a female rat to see what would happen.
 13 babies is what happened!
 Our class had great fun looking after them.
 As for me, I decided to study them: I weighed them, measured them, recorded how much they ate, timed how fast they ran in races, and drew graphs of the results.
 It is no surprise that I went on to study science at university.
 School gave me a love of learning, and in return I probably gave them a rat infestation.
 J